trueos/trueos-docs/trueos-handbook/luminaplugins.rst

-This plugin, seen in :numref:`Figure %s <luminamenuplugin9>`, adds an entry to the right-click menu which, when hovered over with the mouse, will list all open application windows.
+This plugin, seen in :numref:`Figure %s <luminamenuplugin9>`, adds an entry to the right-click menu which, when hovered over with the mouse, lists all open application windows.
 This plugin is comparable to a task manager plugin for panels.

 .. index:: desktop plugins
 .. _desktop plugins: